reddy0852/reddy0852/README.md

 - 👋 Hi, I’m @reddy0852
-- 👀 I’m interested in ...Cloud Technology and web technologies
+- 👀 I’m interested in ...Cloud Technology and Big Data
 - 🌱 I’m currently learning ...
 Azure
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... reddyn564321@gmail.com